Functions for Working with Strings

 Arguments

-— String or FixedString.
+encoded— String or FixedString.
 If the string is not a valid Base58-encoded value, an exception is thrown.

 Returned value